streptomyces/advancedR/README.md

 # We will not bother with the Complex and Raw types.

-# Mostly we don't have to worry whether our numeric
+# Mostly we don't have to worry whether our numbers
-# variables are integers or doubles.
-There are functions to
+# are integers or doubles but there are some situations
+# where we should.
+There are functions to coerce one
-# coerce one into another if needed.
+# into another if needed.

 # Explain x <- 42L